What is enhanced bioremediation?

 - The maximum half-life of the compound of interest

 - The relative solubility and soil partitioning of the compound

 - The availability of naturally occuring or augmented microorganisms in the subsurface

-- The temperature, pH, and available nutrients
+- The site specific temperature, pH, and available nutrients

 Treatability testing and biodegradation models can be used to estimate the acheivable half-life and therefore estimate the remedial time frame.